-Students who have symptoms of any infectious illness or symptoms consistent with COVID-19 may not attend school in-person.
+Students who have symptoms of any infectious illness or symptoms consistent with COVID-19 (using the Covid 19 Screening Tool (see appendix)) may not attend school in-person.
 All faculty and staff will refer to the STUDENT SYMPTOM DECISION TREE (see appendix) to determine when to send students home.